StevenMayher/431-2021/classes/class25/README.md

 3. Today, we're discussing (among other things) multiple imputation in R using the `mice` package.
 You may be interested in some additional reading on this subject, especially since I don't have much to say about multiple imputation in the 431 Course Notes.
     - [Getting Started with Multiple Imputation in R](https://data.library.virginia.edu/getting-started-with-multiple-imputation-in-r/) by Aycan Katitas at the University of Virginia from 2019 is a nice starting point.
     - [mice: Multivariate Imputation by Chained Equations in R](https://www.jstatsoft.org/article/view/v045i03) by Stef van Buuren and Karin Groothuis-Oudshoorn in the *Journal of Statistical Software* is a key academic reference.
-    - [How Do I perform multiple imputation using predictive mean matching in R?](https://stats.idre.ucla.edu/r/faq/how-do-i-perform-multiple-imputation-using-predictive-mean-matching-in-r/) from the UCLA Statistical Consulting group is quite helpful.
+    - [How Do I perform multiple imputation using predictive mean matching in R?](https://stats.idre.ucla.edu/r/faq/how-do-i-perform-multiple-imputation-using-predictive-mean-matching-in-r/) from the UCLA Statistical Consulting group is quite helpful if a little dated.
     - [Imputing missing data with R; MICE package](https://datascienceplus.com/imputing-missing-data-with-r-mice-package/) by Michy Alice in 2015, then updated in 2018 may also be helpful for you.
     - A brief tutorial on [Handling missing data with MICE package; a simple approach](https://datascienceplus.com/handling-missing-data-with-mice-package-a-simple-approach/) from DataScience+ in 2017.
+    - Sterne JAC, White IR, Carlin JB, et al. [Multiple imputation for missing data in epidemiological and clinical research: potential and pitfalls](https://www.bmj.com/content/338/bmj.b2393) *BMJ* 2009; 338: b2393. [doi](https://doi.org/10.1136/bmj.b2393)
+    - Heymans MW Eekhout I (2019) [Applied Missing Data Analysis](https://bookdown.org/mwheymans/bookmi/) is a short book that discusses both SPSS and R approaches in some detail.
+    - Thomas Leeper's [tutorial](https://thomasleeper.com/Rcourse/Tutorials/mi.html) on multiple imputation is also dated, but still of some use.

 ## One Last Thing